MaximeMasson/MarketFinance/README.md

 # My Python projects for Market Finance
-I am storing all of my projects in Python related to market finance here.
+Welcome to my Github where I am storing all my projects in Python related to market finance.

 This project contains the following directories: